mikemartin/coatesgroup/content/collections/experiences/in-restaurant-digital-solutions.md

     enabled: true
 overlay_opacity: 100
 text: 'Build compelling in restaurant experiences through the installation of our digital menu boards, self-service kiosks, CMS software and peripheral solutions.'
+seo_description: 'We combine our digital hardware, dynamic content management system, and end-to-end support to upgrade your in restaurant experience.
+Contact us today.'
 ---